Ultimate Columbus Real Estate Investing Guide for 2026

 Natural Disasters

-In the occurrence of tenant destruction, talk to someone from the directory of Columbus landlord insurance brokers for acceptable insurance protection.
+In the occurrence of renter damages, speak with an expert from our directory of landlord insurance companies for suitable insurance protection.

 Long Term Rental (BRRRR)

 BRRRR is an abbreviation of “Buy, Rehab, Rent, Refinance, Repeat”.
-BRRRR is a system for repeated expansion.
-A key component of this program is to be able to take a “cash-out” mortgage refinance.
+BRRRR is a system for repeated growth.
+This plan rests on your ability to remove money out when you refinance.

 Factors to Consider